lizschuk25/QOLAE-Readers-Dashboard/ReadersDashboard/docs/ReadersWorkflow.md

 3. Referee fills out form themselves and signs digitally
 4. Signed reference saved to `qolae_hrcompliance` database

-**Approval:**
+**Approval (Background Process):**
 - Once both references are signed and saved
 - Liz reviews payment details and verifies banking information
 - Liz clicks "Approve Compliance"
-- Compliance record is locked in HR database
+- Compliance record is marked as 'approved' in HR database
-- Reader's `portal_access_status` updated to 'active' in `qolae_readers` database
+- ✅ **NOTE:** Reader's `portal_access_status` is already 'active' (granted immediately on submission)
-- Workspace access granted
+- ✅ **Reader is already working** - approval confirms their compliance is good
-- Reader receives email: "Your compliance has been approved.
-You can now access your dashboard."
+- Approval email is optional (Reader is already productive)

-**Next Login:**
+**If Rejected (Rare):**
-- Reader logs in at `readers.qolae.com/login`
+- Liz clicks "Reject Compliance" with reason
-- Completes 2FA authentication
+- Reader's `portal_access_status` is set to 'suspended'
-- Automatically redirected to their customized Readers Dashboard at `readers.qolae.com/readers-dashboard`
+- Reader sees "Access suspended - HR needs to review your documents" on next login
-- HR Compliance gate is no longer shown (compliance completed)
+- Liz contacts Reader to resolve issues

 ---